tacoinfra/dev.tezos.com/README.md

 1. Forking this repository from the `master` branch
 2. [Install](#installation) and start [development server](#development)
 3. Make content edits and test locally
 4. Commit and create a PR with `staging` as the base branch.
-PRs should be assigned to @DanielBMarkham for review.